Austria–United Kingdom relations

 Foreign relations exist between Austria and the United Kingdom, and have been positive and friendly since Austrian independence in 1955.
 Both nations are members of the Council of Europe.
 The two nations share close economic and technological ties, and cooperate in a variety of fields, particularly when the UK was a member of the European Union and also more recently in condemning Russia's invasion of Ukraine.
 They have also agreed to cooperate on mutual interests over matters involving security in the Balkans, including regarding Kosovo, Albania and Serbia and furthermore to work together on countering subversive Russian activity in the region.
+Austria is a European Union member and the United Kingdom is a former European Union member. the United Kingdom is a member of NATO.
+Austria instead is not a member of NATO.

 History

-Relations between the Austrian Empire and England were established in the Middle Ages although formal relations began only in 1799.
+Relations between the Duchy of Austria and the Kingdom of England were established in the Middle Ages through interactions of their respective rulers.
+A notable example is Duke Leopold V's imprisonment of King Richard I in 1193.
+From 1731 to 1756, Great Britain was closely aligned with the Austrian Habsburg monarchy in the Anglo-Austrian Alliance.
+Both countries were more loosely aligned as part of a broad anti-French coalition during the Napoleonic Wars.
+Formal relations began only in 1799.
+The Austrian Empire established a diplomatic mission in London in 1816.

 The two nations were enemies during the First World War and the Second World War.
-The United Kingdom and Austria now have warm relations.
+During WWII, British prisoners of war were among Allied POWs held in the Stalag XVII-A, Stalag XVII-B, Stalag XVIII-A, Stalag XVIII-B, Stalag 317/XVIII-C, Stalag 398 and Oflag XVIII-A German POW camps and forced labour subcamps operated in German-annexed Austria.

 The President of Austria, Franz Jonas, paid a state visit to the United Kingdom in May 1966.

 In May 1969, HM Queen Elizabeth II of the United Kingdom paid a state visit to Austria.

 According to the 2001 UK Census, some 20,000 Austrian born people were living in the UK, which is actually a drop of around 5% from 1991, despite this there are also large but unknown numbers of British born people of Austrian descent.

+Economic relations

+Following Brexit, Trade between the United Kingdom and Austria is governed by the EU–UK Trade and Cooperation Agreement since 1 January 2021.